 “In such genuine creative and performing moments, fear and courage become one, dancing together in harmony.”

-How do we relate to fear in a positive way to be more fully alive and creative?
+How can we relate to fear in a positive way to be more fully alive and creative?

 Lily Sullivan, like many actors and other artists, has talked about struggling with confidence.